dengxian-xreal/xreal.github.io/docs/13_Rendering/0_Warping.md

 1. Real-time Data Monitoring:

-     - The panel displays the current render distance, focal plane normal, and space type in real-time.
+     - The panel displays the current render distance, focal plane normal in real-time.
      - This data is crucial for in-depth understanding and precise debugging of render distances.
 2. Render Distance Adjustment:

-     - Directly set the render distance through the slider to implement manual planar reprojection.
      - Enable AutoFocusDist, and the system will automatically adjust the render distance, implementing automatic planar reprojection.
 When enabled, the indicator sphere in the scene will automatically move to the current focus distance position.
 3. Normal Direction Adjustment:
      - AutoFocusNorm: When enabled, the system will automatically adjust the normal direction of the plane.
      - When disabled, the plane normal direction is fixed at (0,0,-1).
      - Recommendation: For scenes dominated by planes, enable this option; for scenes with many irregular objects, it's recommended to disable it.
 4. Reference Plane Setting:
      - Use the Dist button to set the reference plane, which may affect the behavior of the auto-focus system.
-5. Coordinate System Selection:

-     - Switch FocusInViewSpace to change the calculation method of focus distance.
-     - ViewSpace (head coordinate system) is used by default.
-     - WorldSpace (world coordinate system) can be selected.
-6. Frame Rate Test:
-     - Use the FPS button to cycle between 10, 15, 30, and 60 FPS to evaluate display stability at different frame rates.

 By systematically adjusting these parameters, developers can comprehensively evaluate and optimize the display stability of AR applications, thereby providing a smoother and more immersive user experience.